• 10.00am - 5.30pm

 Royal Engineers mining under Messines Ridge, 1917

-One successful use of mines was on 7 June 1917, when the British unleashed a series of huge mine explosions at Messines Ridge.
-They killed around 10,000 Germans and totally disrupted their lines.
+The British deployed mines more effectively at Messines Ridge on 7 June 1917.
+A series of huge explosions killed around 10,000 Germans and totally disrupted their lines.

 Following the detonation of the mines, nine Allied infantry divisions attacked under a creeping artillery barrage, supported by tanks.
 The devastating effect of the mines helped the men gain their initial objectives.
 They were also helped by the German reserves being positioned too far back to intervene.